Skip to main content

 Buy the MX-8500G+ if...

-• You plan to keep the chipper 7+ years and value the 7-year warranty.
+• You expect to keep the chipper longer than five years and the warranty math matters to total cost of ownership

 Skip it if...